Meet the FTC Franchise Rule and Other Franchise Guidelines

-Since every franchise is unique, a franchise disclosure document (formerly referred to as a Uniform Offering Circular) should reflect the distinct features of that franchise.
+Since every franchise is unique, a franchise disclosure document should reflect the distinct features of that franchise.
 Our firm does not simply fill in the blanks of template documents for clients, while charging clients for that type of "service."
-Instead, our lawyers tailor these documents to the unique needs of our clients so that prospective franchisees can determine whether your system is right for them.
+Instead, our lawyers tailor these documents to the unique needs and attributes of our clients so that prospective franchisees can determine whether your system is right for them.

 When disputes arise, our attorneys are also experienced litigators who know what it takes to protect client rights.

-Franchise Disclosure Documents Are a Key Factor to Franchising
+Franchise Disclosure Documents Are a Key Factor in Franchising

-To learn more about the requirements of franchise disclosure documents, talk with an attorney at the law firm of Kaufmann Gildin Robbins & Oppenheim LLP.
+To learn more about the requirements of franchise disclosure documents, talk with an attorney at the law firm of Kaufmann Gildin & Robbins LLP.
 Schedule an initial consultation or discuss your options by calling us at our New York office at 212-755-3100.